×

 Procedure

-• Edit the values in the spec.configuration.restic.timeout block of the DataProtectionApplication CR manifest, as in the following example:
+• Edit the values in the spec.configuration.nodeAgent.timeout block of the DataProtectionApplication custom resource (CR) manifest, as shown in the following example:

 apiVersion: oadp.openshift.io/v1alpha1